Information about Disability

-There are a variety of resources and tools that can help Myositis patients who are no longer able to work, able to work but require accommodations, need to file for Social Security Disability, and many others.
-Also, knowing your rights as person with a disability is important and we have providing some information about the The Americans with Disabilities Act (ADA).
+There are a variety of resources and tools that can help myositis patients who are no longer able to work, able to work but require accommodations, need to file for Social Security Disability, and many others.
+Also, knowing your rights as a person with a disability is important and we have provided some information about The Americans with Disabilities Act (ADA).

 The Americans with Disabilities Act